ceciliahollins/ios-dynamic-island-tutorial/README.md

 A project to practice and demonstrate functionality of iOS Live Activities framework and SwiftUI

 ## Description
-This project is intended for learning and practicing frameworks for the iPhone Dynamic Island, including WidgetKit, ActivityKit, and SwiftUI.
+This project is intended for learning and practicing ActivityKit, a framework that allows live updates in the Dynamic Island and Lock Screen.
+Live Activities allow for real time updates of your data in a quick and glanceable manner.
+Live Activities are similar to widgets, except that widgets create a timeline of updates while Live Activities are updated based on new data.

+It is important to have an understanding of WidgetKit and widgets design and development, as Live Activites are an extenstion to widgets.
+To learn about widgets, view the authors [iOS Widgets tutorial](https://github.com/ceciliahollins/ios-widgets-tutorial)

 ## Getting Started

 ### Requirements

-* iOS16.1+
+* iOS17+

 ### Executing program